Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/5-Advanced-Features.md

 ## Card Templates

 Card templates are a great option within capstone for building a repeatable, clear and consistent workflow.
-Formalisation through templates allows for effective organisation, ensuring no important details from the project are missed.
+Formalisation through templates allows for effective organisation, ensuring no important actions are missed.

-In order to create a card template, all you need to do is click the “Create a new Template” icon at the bottom right of the card.
-From the template card back, you can create a set of elements that are copied to any created card.
-Some items that you can add to a card template include: attachments, cover, members, checklists, labels and custom fields.
-In addition, if you would like to convert a particular card to a template you can do this through the ‘Make Template’ button.
-This is a good option to consider if you keep copying many features from one particular card.
+In order to create a card template, all you need to do is click the *Create a new Template* icon at the bottom right of any list.
+From the template card back, you can create a set of elements that are copied to any template created card.
+Some items that you can add to a card template include: attachments, covers, members, checklists, labels and custom fields.
+In addition, if you would like to convert a particular card to a template you can do this through the *Make Template* button in the bottom right corner of the open card.

-A suggestion within capstone is to create a template for particular types of tasks requiring completion.
-Let’s create a sample card template for any Front-End web development tasks requiring documentation.
+It is recommended to create a template for particular categories of tasks requiring completion.
+A sample card template is below for any Front-End web development tasks requiring documentation.
 This template will have a checklist for task completion, appropriate labels, members who will be added automatically to the new card on creation (such as the web development lead), along with a cover for visual presentation and organisation.
-The template has been created below and can now be used for any new web development tasks required.

 In essence, card templates are a great way for ensuring consistency and clarity within the Trello board.